Causal Inference for Multiple Treatments using Fractional Factorial Designs: Alternate designs to full factorial: Fractional and incomplete

 Instead, we might consider building an estimator using all of the treatment combinations except for $\bm{z}_3$, which has the same levels for factors 2 and 3 but the opposite level for factor 1 as combination $\bm{z}_7$.
 Thus, in some sense, removing $\bm{z}_3$ ``balances'' the remaining treatment combinations and is essentially the ``na\"ive estimator'' discussed in \citet{byar1993incomplete}.
 This strategy creates a different hypothetical experimental design with a different aliasing structure.
 In this case, we would be estimating

-where we let $F_k$ denote the factor level of the $k^{th}$ factor so that\\ $\tau(k|F_j=x,F_i=y)$ is the main effect of factor $k$ conditional on level $x$ of factor $j$ and level $y$ of factor $i$, as in \cite{Dasgupta2015}.
-That is, we estimate the average of the conditional effects of factor 1 given the combinations (-1,-1), (-1,+1), and (+1,+1) for factors 2 and 3.
+where we let $F_k$ denote the level of the $k^{th}$ factor so that ${\tau(k|F_j=x,F_i=y)}$ is the main effect of factor $k$ conditional on level $x$ of factor $j$ and level $y$ of factor $i$, as in \citet{Dasgupta2015}.
+In words, we estimate the average of the conditional effects of factor 1 given the combinations (-1,-1), (-1,+1), and (+1,+1) for factors 2 and 3.

 To find the aliasing structure, we can refer to the matrix $\bm{G}^T$ in Section~\ref{subsec:est_fac} to rewrite the estimand above as